Ant-tree/ProKeepParser/README.md

 This tool extracts class information from APK file and compare it with ProGuard configuration to filter out the classes, methods or fields that must be excluded from obfuscation process.

+This project follows the **GPL-2.0** license since the [proguard](https://github.com/Guardsquare/proguard)’s source code has been used.

 ## Features

 - Extracts class information from Android APK files